Restaurants in Downtown and the French Quarter

 downtown

-Spoleto Festival USA runs 17 days of opera, theatre and music across Charleston's historic venues from late May into early June.
-2026 marks the festival's 50th season.
+Spoleto Festival USA runs 17 days of opera, theatre and music across Charleston's historic venues from late May into early June; 2026 is the 50th season.

 Tip: Book accommodation 6 months ahead; restaurants book up.
 Free Piccolo Spoleto runs in parallel.